 - Assumes retirement at the preservation age of 67

 Your retirement outcome will be affected by many things including the amount of contributions you make, fees, investment returns and regulatory changes.
 Some factors that may affect your retirement outcomes may not have been taken into account.

 Outcome is based on your contributions being made annually, at the mid-year point, on your fees being deducted annually and your investment returns being credited to your account annually.

 The tool is not intended to be relied upon for the purposes of making a financial decision.
 Consider a fund’s PDS and your objectives, financial situation and needs, which are not accounted for in this information before making an investment decision.
 You are responsible for your own investment decisions and should obtain specific, individual advice from a financial services licensee before making any financial decisions.

-Your super guarantee - the amount of super paid into your super account by your employer - will go up in increments over the next few years, to 12% by 2025.
+Your super guarantee - the amount of super paid into your super account by your employer - will go up in increments over the next two years, to 12% by 2025.
 This is government legislation, so you don't need to lift a finger to see your balance grow.